Aleksey Zinger's Homepage

 symplectic topology as well as in connections with enumerative geometry and string theory.

-CV Research Description (non-technical) Research Statement (somewhat technical)
+Research Description (non-technical) Research Statement (somewhat technical) Publications and Preprints

 Teaching